Outsider565/Outsider565/README.md

 ### 📝 Publications

+**AdaRope: Adaptive Rotary Position Embeddings for Long-Context Transformers** *Working Paper (2025)*
+> Proposed **AdaRope**, a drop-in replacement for RoPE that utilizes learnable per-head frequencies (DimRope) and length-aware scaling (AdaScale).
+It significantly outperforms Yarn and ABF in both pre-training and long-context extrapolation with negligible parameter overhead.

 **[When Bias Pretends to Be Truth: How Spurious Correlations Undermine Hallucination Detection in LLMs](https://arxiv.org/abs/2511.07318)**
 *Working Paper / Under Review (2025)*
 > Identified a critical class of hallucinations driven by spurious correlations that are immune to model scaling and evade existing detection methods.